laurentkal/GettingData/README.md

 ##Comments on step 2
 In order to select and extract specific columns, a logical vector ('meanstdcol') is created and applied to the global dataset produced on step 1.
 Per the specifications, apart from the subjectID and activityID columns, the specific columns to be extracted are those measuring the mean and standard deviation on each measurement.
 As indicated in the 'features_info.txt' file, those are the variables that end with -mean() and -std().

-I chose to exclude the 'angle(..., ...Mean)' variables since they are "additional vectors averaging the signals", as well as the '...-meanFreq()'  variables, which are the "weighted average of frequency components".
+I chose to exclude the 'angle(..., ...Mean)' variables since they are described as "additional vectors averaging the signals", as well as the '...-meanFreq()'  variables, which are the "weighted average of frequency components" (cf. 'feature_info.txt').
 Since those variables are not the means of measurements per se, I considered they did not meet the requirements.

 ##Comments on step 3
 The activityID column is modified using the mutate() and rename() functions from the 'dplyr' library.
 The activityIDs are matched with the corresponding labels from the activity_labels.txt file.